Understanding the Differences Between Film and Video Production

 Locations

 Films often require shooting in multiple locations.
 However, green screens, blue screens, and The Volume technology have made this more efficient and budget-friendly compared to traveling to multiple countries for a single scene.
-Depending on type of video production many are set in a single location.
+Most video productions use a single location, such as the venue for a conference or office.
 For instance, an event video production typically uses only the venue hosting the event.

 Target Audience